6 Best Chicken Coop Heaters – Don’t Fear Winter Any Longer

 Quick Summary

-• "Safer than brooder heat lamps, this product is available in attractive black plastic resembling a computer monitor.
+• "Available in attractive black plastic resembling a computer monitor.
 In one size it offers a harmless, low 200 wattage."

 • "Simply plug in the pad and feel the warmth within 20 minutes.
 This chicken coop heating pad can be used indoors or outdoors.
 It’s ideal for heating chickens and peeps."